La Pola–Gamoniteiru

 - Return by Train Return by Train: No

-The Gamoniteiru (1770 m) is one of the most emblematic peaks of the Sierra del Aramo, together with the Angliru (1573 m).
-The climb from La Pola has a cumulative difference in altitude of some 1500 metres over 15.1 kilometres, making it a very demanding event on a par with the colossal peaks of the Giro or the Tour.
+The Gamoniteiru (1,770 m) is one of the most iconic peaks in the Sierra del Aramo, alongside the Angliru (1,573 m).
+The climb from La Pola involves a total elevation gain of around 1,500 metres over 15.1 kilometres, making it a very demanding challenge on a par with the colossal stages of the Giro or the Tour.

-The first 9 kilometres share the route with the ascent to the Collada de La Cobertoria.
-In this initial section, the average gradient is around 9.7%, with some sections exceeding 11%, all in an environment dominated by dense beech and oak forests.
+The first 9 kilometres follow the same route as the climb to the Collada de La Cobertoria.
+On this initial stretch, the average gradient is around 9.7 per cent, with some sections exceeding 11 per cent, all set against a backdrop of dense beech and oak forests.

-Approximately one kilometre before reaching the Alto de La Cobertoria, a crossroads indicates the turn-off to the summit of Gamoniteiru.
-From this point onwards, the road narrows to become an asphalted track, and the route becomes more winding.
-The gradient increases considerably, reaching over 10% for most of the remaining part of the route.
+About one kilometre before reaching the Alto de La Cobertoria, a junction marks the turn-off towards the summit of Gamoniteiru.
+From this point onwards, the road narrows, eventually becoming a tarmac track, and the route becomes more winding.
+The gradient increases significantly, exceeding 10 per cent for most of the remaining route.

-The last kilometres are the toughest, with ramps reaching 15% and even 17% at the end.
-The landscape changes radically in this area, the tree vegetation disappears, giving way to a high mountain environment dominated by limestone.
-Once at the top, the effort is rewarded by the impressive panoramic views that are obtained, covering the Nalón Basin and the Quirós Valley.
+The final kilometres are the toughest, with gradients reaching 15 per cent and even 17 per cent in the final stretch.
+The landscape changes radically in this area; the tree cover disappears, giving way to a high-mountain environment dominated by limestone.
+Once at the summit, the effort is rewarded by the breathtaking panoramic views, taking in the Nalón Basin and the Quirós Valley.